bureau14/qdb-api-nodejs/README.md

 ## Installation

-Make sure the qdb API is installed on your machine and can be found by the compiler (On UNIXes typically /usr/lib or /usr/local/lib) and that you have [node-gyp](https://github.com/TooTallNate/node-gyp) installed.
+## quasardb C API

+To build the nodejs API, you will need the C API.
+It can either be installed on the machine (e.g. on unix in /usr/lib or /usr/local/lib) or you can unpack the C API archive in deps/qdb.

+## Building the extension

+You will need to have [node-gyp](https://github.com/TooTallNate/node-gyp) installed.

 In the directory run: